In This Article

 Similar Products: You have options

-rms Beauty Tinted Daily Lip Balm: Another slightly more affordable option, the rms lip balm comes in four shades.
+rms Beauty Tinted Daily Lip Balm: Another slightly more affordable option at $20, the rms lip balm comes in four shades.
 Twilight Lane, a sheer berry, is probably most comparable to the Berry from Dior.
 If you're sensitive to mango butter, this one could be a good pick, as it gets its moisturizing properties from jojoba oil, cocoa seed butter, and candelilla wax.

-Glow Recipe Watermelon Glow Lip Pop: A color-adjusting balm-meets-non-abrasive scrub.
+Glow Recipe Watermelon Glow Lip Pop: A color-adjusting balm-meets-non-abrasive scrub in this $22 product.
 Glow Recipe's formula uses floral extracts with AHAs to exfoliate lips while hydrating with coconut and watermelon extract.

 Our Verdict: Beautiful, but spendy

 This is a great lip balm with a color that suits a variety of skin tones.
-That said, it's on the expensive side for such a staple, and is fairly easily duped for less money.
+That said, it's on the expensive side for such a staple and is relatively easily duped for less money.
 If you adore the Dior Lip Glow formula, the Berry shade is worth the money.
 Otherwise, there are other options that won't hurt your bank account.